Music and Performing Arts

 The Department offers minors in the following:

 The music faculty is committed to developing programs that integrate the Christian tradition with the study of music.
-A very favorable student-faculty ratio provides excellent opportunities for individualized instruction.
+A very favorable student-faculty ratio provides individualized instruction.
 The Roberts Wesleyan College Music Department is an accredited institutional member of the National Association of Schools of Music.
-The Department’s facilities include large teaching studios, sound-controlled practice rooms, a one-thousand-seat concert hall with a nine-foot Steinway grand piano, a small recital hall with a beautiful fourteen-rank tracker pipe organ, the Robert Shewan Recital Hall with a seven-foot Steinway grand, and an excellent library of music books, scores, disc recordings, compact discs, and listening equipment.
+The Department’s facilities include large teaching studios, sound-controlled practice rooms, a one-thousand-seat concert hall with a nine-foot Steinway grand piano, a small recital hall with a beautiful fourteen-rank tracker pipe organ, the Robert Shewan Recital Hall with a seven-foot and nine-foot Steinway grand, and an accessible library of music books, scores, disc recordings, compact discs, and listening equipment.
 The Department offers courses leading to the Bachelor of Science degree in Music Education, the Bachelor of Science degree in Music Performance, and the Bachelor of Arts degree in Music.
 These degree programs are registered with and approved by the New York State Education Department.